Glossary#

 A lazy, composable description of GPU work (allocation, kernel launch, or data transfer).
 Not executed until .sync() or .await is called.
 Can be combined with zip! (parallel) and and_then (sequential).

 A safe mutable output abstraction for kernels.
-Accepts only ThreadIndex for mutable access, providing bounds-checked Option<&mut T> returns.
+Accepts only a ThreadIndex whose IndexSpace matches its own type parameter, providing bounds-checked Option<&mut T> returns.
 Prevents data races by construction — each thread can only write to its own element.
+The get_mut_indexed() shortcut mints the witness and resolves it to a mutable reference in a single call.

 Distributed Shared Memory (DSMEM)#